-Operational Plan 2022-2023 Opulate Actions Status Comment Continue to review and adapt the Volunteering Complete The Volunteering Illawarra Service ceased operations and closed on 26 August 2022, following a resolution of Council on 27 June 2022.
-Illawarra program in line with changes to funding contracts and the volunteering sector $\oslash$ Initiate opportunities and projects to support the On-Track A community of practice has been established to address the digital disadvantage highlighted during COVID-19 pandemic restrictions. community specifically in response to COVID-19 pandemic $\odot$ Research into the impacts of COVID-19 on local services has been undertaken.
+Actions Status Comment Continue to review and adapt the Volunteering Illawarra program in line with changes to funding contracts and the volunteering sector Complete The Volunteering Illawarra Service ceased operations and closed on 26 August 2022, following a resolution of Council on 27 June 2022.
+Initiate opportunities and projects to support the community specifically in response to COVID-19 pandemic On-Track A community of practice has been established to address the digital disadvantage highlighted during COVID-19 pandemic restrictions.
+Research into the impacts of COVID-19 on local services has been undertaken.
 The findings will inform initiatives to support community members and services.
-Implement the Child Safe Implementation On-Track An organisational risk assessment and guidelines for online interactions with children and young people are in development.
-Plan $\bigotimes$ Council is working with Office of the Children's Guardian to develop a local government training program.
+Implement the Child Safe Implementation Plan On-Track An organisational risk assessment and guidelines for online interactions with children and young people are in development.
+Council is working with Office of the Children's Guardian to develop a local government training program.